Botanical Name: Ficus pumila

 Prune it back.
 Creeping fig is fast-growing and needs some help from you to shape it or train it.
 Prune off new stems regularly to encourage branching and to shape them as they grow.
 Pruning up to one-third in spring will keep the plant compact.

 Repot in spring.
 This creeping ficus houseplant prefers to be slightly pot-bound.
-Repot every 3 years, moving to a pot 1 size larger or keep it in the same pot and just give it fresh potting mix.
+Repot every 3 years, moving to a pot about 2-inches (5 cm) larger or keep it in the same pot and just give it fresh potting mix.
 Use a pot with drainage holes to prevent root rot.

-This creeping ficus houseplant is also known as Ficus repens.
-The variegated cultivars are the most popular.
+This creeping ficus plant is known botanically as Ficus pumila.
+Of the many named cultivars, the variegated types are the most popular.

 Water: Keep soil lightly moist spring through fall.
 Water less in winter, allowing the top of the potting medium to dry out before watering again.
 Yellow leaves are a sign of over-watering.